 The current law is designed to offer protection to both landlords and tenants.
 A way in which it does this is by discouraging ‘self-help’.
 An example of this is that landlords are unable to evict a tenant without a Court Order for possession.
 Attempting to remove a tenant by changing the locks to the property could result in a civil claim for compensation for illegal eviction and a criminal prosecution.
 If a criminal prosecution is brought, this could result in a landlord facing up to 6 months imprisonment and/or a £5,000 fine.

-Led by Partner Fiona Squire, our Landlord and Tenant team offers a comprehensive service for residential landlords including, but not limited to the following:
+Led by Partner Fiona Hannaford, our Landlord and Tenant team offers a comprehensive service for residential landlords including, but not limited to the following:

 • Advising on your legal obligations when you first rent your property